Outbound Student Opportunities

 *Students studying Computer Science, Linguistics and a Language are exempt from achieving the College requirement due to the mandatory nature of Erasmus in the Junior Sophister year.

-For more details on the School’s eligibility requirements for Study Abroad, please refer to the Integrated Computer Science Handbook.
+For more details on the School’s eligibility requirements for Study Abroad, please refer to the School of Computer Science and Statistics, Undergraduate Handbook.

 - Erasmus/EU Exchanges